aslanFatih34/ReadingIsGood/README.md

 ## Requirements and Tech Stack

-Java 11, Spring, Spring Boot, Hibernate, JUnit for development and run.
+Docker, Java 11, Spring, Spring Boot, Hibernate, JUnit for development and run.

 ## API Details
 Project has 4 controller and there are Customer, Book, Order and Statistics Controller.